Configuration of rules

 - Signature for internal mail - inserts a signature to emails sent inside an organization

 - Signature for outgoing mail - inserts a signature to emails sent outside an organization

-- Autoresponder - sends automatic replies to incoming emails
+- Weekend autoresponder - sends automatic replies to incoming emails on Saturdays and Sundays

 - Report sensitive content - forwards emails to the administrator if a certain sensitive content (e.g. a credit card number) is found within the email body

 - Compress attachments - compresses attachments exceeding 2 MBs included in the incoming emails